More tickets released on 2nd August at 10am!

 Winner of the Evening Standard Award for Best Play and WhatsOnStage Award for Best Design.

-The Vaudeville Theatre operates strictly under the government COVID-19 guidelines.
+The Vaudeville Theatre operates strictly under the government COVID-19 guidelines with robust mitigation methods.
 For further information check our COVID-19 secure information page.
-Bookings can be for up to six people from mixed households or larger where only two households combine.
 If you or anyone in your party experience symptoms of COVID-19 or are required to self-isolate we have a 100% exchange guarantee up to 24 hours before your performance.
-Please contact firstname.lastname@example.org and they will assist.
+Please contact email@example.com and they will assist.

 18 June – 12 September 2021